-Fly to Xining for Tibet Train
+Option 3: Fly to Xining and Then Take Tibet Train to Lhasa

-There is another way to get from Xi’an, if you do not want to risk not getting a train ticket.
+There is another way to get from Xi’an, if you do not want to risk missing a train ticket.
 You can fly from Xi’an to Xining, and take the train from there.
 The train from Xining to Lhasa is a direct route, starting in Xining, and is a larger train than any other going from China to Tibet.
 This gives you a better chance of getting a ticket for your required travel date, and has an added advantage as well.

 The flight to Xining from Xi’an is provided by over nine different airlines, with more than twenty flights a day.
 The flights cost between US$50 and US$150 for a one-way economy flight, and it only takes around 90 minutes.

 The added advantage to this route is that you can stay for a day in Xining, which will help you to acclimatize to altitude better.
 At an altitude of 2,275 meters, it is high enough to start your acclimatization to the higher altitudes of Lhasa, and help to reduce the risk of altitude sickness.